 Drink Water Constantly to Reduce Plaque

 Most oral bacteria, especially the harmful ones, are anaerobic, meaning they can’t thrive when exposed to oxygen.
 Therefore water and saliva (which is almost 99 percent water) are natural defense mechanisms against plaque and tartar.
-Drinking water routinely rinses away harmful bacteria and food particles, and it helps ensure a healthy and abundant flow of saliva.
+Drinking water routinely rinses away harmful bacteria and food particles.
+Water helps ensure a healthy and abundant flow of saliva.
 Chewing gum can be good for your teeth because it also stimulates saliva flow.

 Maintain Oral Health, Don’t Snack too Often

 Oral bacteria are a threat because they metabolize nutrients and convert them into harmful toxins and acids.
-Besides consistently removing the bacterial plaque, you can also lower your chances of tartar development by refraining from snacking too often.
-The more often you eat, the more substances oral bacteria produce, and the greater your risk will be of developing a dental disease.
+You can reduce the toxin buildup by refraining from snacking too often.
+The more often you eat, the greater your risk will be of developing a dental disease.
 Sodas and sweets foods that stick to the teeth are the worst offenders.

-Learn more about how to remove plaque from teeth
+Learn a good oral hygiene routine including how to remove plaque from teeth

-Plaque and tartar will always threaten your smile.
+Lack of proper plaque and tartar removal will always threaten your smile.
 If your gums are bleeding when you brush, you have gum problems.
 With good hygiene and your dentist’s help, you can consistently prevent any problems.
 Learn how to prevent plaque buildup and get or recommendations for top rated oral hygiene products.
-Schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
-We also proudly serve residents of Chicago and all surrounding communities in the Chicago Metro area.
+Schedule a consultation by calling our dentist office in Lake Forest, IL, at 847-234-0517.
+We serve residents of Chicago and all surrounding communities.